marciogualtieri/analytics/README.md

 ### Caching Service

 As discussed earlier, `CachedEventRepository` was added last to the project as an enhancement.
-Note that the functional tests for the end-point are agnostic regarding the data repository, they should behave the same, independently of the data repository used.
+Note that the functional tests for the end-point are agnostic regarding the data repository, they should behave just the same independently of the data repository used.

 The fact that one can't really check if the caching service is working by inspecting the end-point (only a difference in performance for cached and non-cached requests would be noticeable) is the reason I'm using mocks to test it, specifically [mokito](http://site.mockito.org/).